broninx/rsc_iota_imp/contracts/bet/README.md

 ### Introduction to IOTA

-IOTA is a distributed ledger launched in 2016, it evolved from basic value transfers to supporting Turing-complete smart contracts.

-In IOTA, every address can hold balances of the native IOTA token (MIOTA) and custom digital assets.
+In IOTA, every address can hold balances of the native IOTA token (IOTA) and custom digital assets.

 In IOTA, a foundational transaction type is the [user transaction](https://docs.iota.org/developer/iota-101/transactions/), which enables users to interact with smart contract and transfer assets, specially allow to send IOTA tokens (such as IOTA or MIOTA) between addresses.
 Each transaction specifies the sender’s address, the receiver’s address, and the amount of tokens being sent.Beyond basic value transfers, IOTA supports custom token transfers through its native tokenization framework.These transactions function allow users to create and send [custom assets](vhttps://docs.iota.org/developer/iota-101/create-coin/).